Microcosm (CERN)

 Microcosm or CERN Museum was an interactive exhibition presenting the work of the CERN particle physics laboratory and its flagship accelerator the Large Hadron Collider (LHC).
-It first opened to the public in 1990 and closed permanently in September 2022, to be replaced by the Science Gateway in 2023.
+It first opened to the public in 1990 and closed permanently in September 2022, to be replaced by the CERN Science Gateway in 2023.
 The final version of the exhibition opened in January 2016, developed by CERN in collaboration with Spanish design team Indissoluble.

 History

 The project was approved by the CERN Directorate in February 1988.
 The initial construction, to a large extent completed in 1989, was financed through contributions from the Canton of Geneva, the Swiss Confederation, neighbouring France, banks, and industrial firms.